Smarter Daily Living

 Can automation be part of a larger remodel or power plan?

 Yes.
-Automation works best when lighting, power, Wi-Fi, security, and backup power are considered during the assessment and remodel planning process.
+Automation works best when lighting, power, Wi-Fi, security, and backup power are considered during the project review and remodel planning process.